hashicorp/katakoda/terraform-sentinel/step4.md

 Open `terraform-sentinel/test/restrict-s3-buckets/pass.json`{{open}} and add a path to the passing mock data that has already been provided for you.

-Copy and paste the passing mock data in your test file relative to your `pass.json` file, in this case, two directories above the current folder in `mock-data`.
+Edit the passing mock data path in your test file relative to your `pass.json` file, in this case, two directories above the current folder in `mock-data`.

 <pre class="file" data-filename="terraform-sentinel/test/restrict-s3-buckets/pass.json" data-target="insert" data-marker="<relative_path_to_passing_mock>">../../mock-data/mock-tfplan-pass-v2.sentinel</pre>

 Review the rest of the test file.
-This test ensures the main rule will evalute to true.
+This test ensures the main rule will evaluate to true.

 ## Run a test in the Sentinel CLI

 You now have an automated process for creating a failing scenario for your policies.
-Run a Sentinel test, which evalutes the test data you provided in both your passing and failing cases.
+Run a Sentinel test, which evaluates the test data you provided in both your passing and failing cases.

 In your terminal, run a test with the `verbose` flag to get the most detailed output of your test scenarios, rather than just "PASS".